thomasbazeille/fmralign/README.md

 # fmralign
 Functional alignment and template estimation library for functional Magnetic Resonance Imaging (fMRI) data

 This library is meant to be a light-weight Python library that handles functional alignment tasks.
-It is compatible with and inspired from `Nilearn <http://nilearn.github.io>`.
+It is compatible with and inspired from [Nilearn](http://nilearn.github.io)

-Alternative implementations of these ideas can be found in the `pymvpa <http://www.pymvpa.org>` or brainiak `brainiak <http://brainiak.org>` packages.
+Alternative implementations of these ideas can be found in the [pymvpa](http://www.pymvpa.org) or [brainiak](http://brainiak.org) packages.

 ## Getting Started